-For the pOFC group, similar analyses revealed no significant difference between the sham-sham and cTBS-sham stimulation conditions, regardless of whether session numbers were considered as a covariate (4A; all p>0.05).
+In contrast, similar analyses in the pOFC group revealed no significant difference between the sham-sham and cTBS-sham stimulation conditions (p=), regardless of whether session numbers were considered as a covariate (4A; all p>0.05).
 However, pre-meal odor preference and value difference were significant predictors of post-meal choices, while the selective satiation index was not (p>0.05).
 Additionally, no interaction between stimulation location and TMS condition was identified (p>0.05).

-These findings support our hypothesis that the aOFC plays a critical role in specific stimulus-outcome learning on Day 1, even when the task does not require it.
+These findings support our hypothesis that the aOFC plays a critical role in learning the specific stimulus-outcome associations on Day 1, even when the task does not explicitly require it (i.e., latent learning).
 Notably, this result is independent of the Day 2 TMS, emphasizing the aOFC’s importance in constructing cognitive maps that are later used to guide behavior.

-Posterior, or anterior, OFC-targeted cTBS disrupted value acquisition, only when applied during the first session
+Posterior and anterior OFC-targeted cTBS disrupted value acquisition during the first session

 The discrimination task on Day 1 required participants to select the stimulus associated with desirable food odors (vs. clean air) from a pair of stimuli, reflecting a process of value acquisition.
 Over five runs, participants significantly improved in selecting odor-predictive stimuli (p<2.2e-16).
-This improvement was influenced by both the TMS condition applied before the task (cTBS vs. sham; p=1.27e-07) and the session number (1st, 2nd, 3rd session; p=1.71e-11), and their interaction (p=1.93e-5), according to logistic mixed-effects models with participants as a random factor (Line plot and error bar, 5A).
-Response times decreased significantly across runs (p<2.2e-16), where this decrease was affected by session number (p<2.2e-16, 11A) but was not by TMS condition (p=0.541), according to linear mixed-effects models with participants as a random factor.
+This improvement was influenced by the TMS condition applied before the task (cTBS vs. sham; p=1.27e-07), session number (1st, 2nd, 3rd session; p=1.71e-11), and their interaction (p=1.93e-5), according to logistic mixed-effects models with participants as a random factor (Line plot and error bar, 5A).
+Response times decreased significantly across runs (p<2.2e-16), and this decrease was affected by session number (p<2.2e-16, 11A) but was not by TMS condition (p=0.541), according to linear mixed-effects models with participants as a random factor.

-To further examine the contributions of TMS condition and session number to discrimination behavior, we grouped participants by the order in which they received cTBS or sham on Day 1 (5B).
+To further examine the effects of TMS condition and session number on discrimination behavior, we grouped participants by the order in which they received cTBS or sham on Day 1 (5B).
 This analysis revealed that the impairment in discrimination due to cTBS was only observed when cTBS was applied during the first session (p<2.2e-16).
-We additionally investigated whether the effect of cTBS varied depending on whether stimulation targeted the anterior or posterior OFC but found no evidence suggesting a differential effect (all p>0.05).
+We additionally investigated whether the effect of cTBS varied depending on whether cTBS targeted the anterior or posterior OFC but found no evidence for a differential effect (all p>0.05).

 To quantify and compare the learning process, we fitted a Rescorla-Wagner model to the discrimination behavior using a hierarchical Bayesian approach (Myung, Karabatsos, and Iverson 2005) (see Supplementary Note for details).
 We compared three models: one with condition-specific learning rates, one with session-specific learning rates, and one with fixed learning rates across sessions/conditions.
 Model comparison showed that the session-specific learning rate model provided the best fit (deviance information criterion (Spiegelhalter et al. 2002); DIC; session-specific learning rates = 13161.95, condition-specific learning rates = 13544.84, fixed learning rates = 14045.46).
 The winning model well captured the data, as illustrated by the shaded fit overlaid on the experimental data (5A).
 We examined the estimated learning rates from the winning model and compared them across TMS conditions for each participant group.
 Wilcoxon signed-rank tests revealed that learning rates were significantly lower after cTBS compared to sham, but only for participants who received cTBS during their first session (p=0.0027; 11B).
 We explored if the low learning rates in this group were correlated with perceived TMS discomfort and intensity reported by the participants (11C) but found no significant correlation (r=-0.12, p=0.65).